Traveling alone is one of the greatest gifts like no others.

 I find people like me who love to travel alone have somethings in common: seeking for our own new adventure and love to spend some “ME” time.
 Others think that we are just a sad, bored and lonely person.
 Well, this is who we are.

-At nearly 23 years old, I have completed my degree in Tourism Management at Curtin University, Western Australia.
-It is time to kick my stress away, take some time off and go on a road trip.
-I have saved some money and decide to take a join-in road trip, going south of the state.
+At nearly 23 years old after completed my degree in Australia, it is time to kick my stress away, take some time off and go on a road trip.
+I have saved some money, decide to take on a join-in road trip and head south of Western Australia from Perth.

 You do not have to travel far away or overseas to experience the benefits of solo travel.
 During my university break and back in Malaysia, I often travel alone to the heritage sites of Penang for a short holiday.
 While studying in Perth, I also love to take a ferry, coach and train to nearby town and explore the city wonders.

-After decided to return to my country, I continue to visit other countries like Thailand, Hong Kong and China.
-By gaining these travel experience, it taught me that does not matter where have visited, I must be prepared to go beyond my own comfort zone, stay positive and be an open-minded person regardless of where I am visiting.
+After decided to return to my home country, I continue to visit other countries like Thailand, Hong Kong and China.
+By gaining these travel experiences, it taught me to be prepared to go beyond my own comfort zone, stay positive and be an open-minded person regardless of where I am visiting.

 Of course, it has never been easy for me at the start.
-But as time passes, solo traveling helps me to grow in different ways in person.
+But as time passed, solo traveling helps me to grow in different ways in person.
 It helps me to discover many potentials and what I am capable of.

 It taught me how to become more independent.
 Think of it.
 I have been living with my parents since my early childhood to schooling days.
-Meals are always ready for breakfast, lunch and dinner time.
+Meals are always ready during breakfast, lunch and dinner.
 They also take me to school when I was at primary and secondary school.
 I was highly depending on them.